nappex/dotfiles/README.md

 # Dotfiles

 Portable version of my all dotfiles.
+So far it handles dotfiles for `zsh`, `bash`, `git`, `vim`.

 ## Installation

-You should install all applications which are related dotfiles.
-So far it handles dotfiles for `zsh`, `bash`, `git`, `vim`.
+You should install all applications which are related to dotfiles.

 ### DEBIAN/UBUNTU